Swing Trading on Betfair: Bigger Profits, Less Stress

 Horse Racing:

-Best: Premier League, Grand Slams, major racing
+Best options: Premier League, Champions League, Grand Slams, major UK and Irish racing

 Time Management

-Swing trading fits busy schedules:
+Swing trading fits around other commitments.

 Common Mistakes